nadiemedicejose/nadiemedicejose/README.md

 Hi, thanks for getting interested in my profile! 👋🏽

 I'm a Software Engineer with knowledge in Object-Oriented Programming, Design Patterns, Data Structures, and Databases.
-I have experience building Desktop Applications using Java and C#; Web and Mobile using React, Angular, IONIC, and Flutter frameworks.
-Also, I have been a leader in Development Teams, where I actively collaborated in different stages of the Software Development Life Cycle.
-At college, I offered mentorship to other students through PASA Program (Academic Support and Follow-up Program).
+I have experience building Web Applications on Laravel, React, Angular, and IONIC frameworks.
+Also, I’ve been a leader in Development Teams, where I actively collaborated in different stages of the Software Development Life Cycle.
+At college, I offered mentorship to other students through the PASA Program.

+Feel free to explore my LinkedIn profile, portfolio & other links. 😉

 ## What am I doing?

-- 👨🏽‍💻 I currently work at Lanix as Web Developer
+- 👨🏽‍💻 Web Developer @ LANIX
-- 📚 I'm learning about Laravel, Data Visualization and MongoDB
+- 📚 Learning Laravel, Data Visualization, and MongoDB

-Feel free to explore my LinkedIn profile, portfolio & other links. 😉

 [![alt text][1.1]][1]
 [![alt text][2.1]][2]